terryaney/KatApp/scripts/readme.md

 Internally, KatApp Framework leverages the [`v-scope`](#https://github.com/vuejs/petite-vue#petite-vue-only) directive to append 'input helper properties and methods' onto the 'global scope' object that can be used by the template.

+- [v-ka-input-group Model](#v-ka-input-group-model) - Discusses the properties that can be passed in to configure the `v-ka-input` directive.
+- [v-ka-input-group Model Samples](#v-ka-input-group-model-samples) - Examples illustrating the different properties that can be assigned on the `v-ka-input-group` model object.
+- [v-ka-input-group Scope](#v-ka-input-group-scope) - Discusses the properties that are exposed on the `v-ka-input-group` scope and can be used in Kaml View markup.
+- [v-ka-input-group Scope Samples](#v-ka-input-group-scope-samples) - Examples illustrating uses of the different properties returned by the `v-ka-input-group` scope object.

+See [v-ka-nomount](#v-ka-nomount) and [rbl-input Table](#rbl-input-table) to learn more about controlling whether or not the associated HTML input elements allow for the KatApp framework to wire up all automatic processing and information about the RBLe Framework `rbl-input` that can be used to automatically control many of the `v-ka-input` model properties.

 ### v-ka-input-group Model

 The `IKaInputGroupModel` represents the model type containing the properties that configure the initialization of inputs and the returned [`v-ka-input-group` scope](#v-ka-input-group-scope).
 All properties of the `IKaInputGroupModel` will be present as *read only* properties on the scope.
 See the scope documentation for more information.